 Cultural Activities & Excursions

-Local cultural excursions in London include a backstage tour of the West End Theatre, a guided tour of the Globe Exhibition, cream tea, attendance at the Tower of London Key Ceremony, attendance at a professional soccer (football) game, and a tour of the British Museum.
+Students will participate in several local cultural excursions in London throughout the semester.
+Previous activities and excursions have included: a backstage tour of the West End Theatre, a guided tour of the Globe Exhibition, cream tea, attendance at the Tower of London Key Ceremony, attendance at a professional soccer (football) game, and a tour of the British Museum.

 Day trips to the following locations are also cultural components of the program: Bath, Cambridge, and Brighton.
 The day trip to Bath includes round-trip bus transportation, a guided tour, and admission to Stonehenge.
 The Cambridge trip includes round-trip bus transportation and a guided tour of the city.
 Round-trip train transportation, a guided tour of the city, and entrance to the Royal Pavillion are included in the day trip to Brighton.